 Available on: Extension for all the popular browsers | Android | iOS

 Losing focus is another big problem of working from home as you are usually near family or simply have more freedom to mess around.
 Pomotodo is the perfect app to help you focus on work while still enjoying short breaks to be productive without stress.

 Based on the Pomodoro technique, Pomotodo takes it a little further by offering a timer to follow the Pomodoro technique and work as a journal to track tasks and collect ideas.
-You can create a to-do list, track tasks, add notes, set reminders, generate timesheets, and get detailed stats of your weekly work.
+You can create a to-do list, track tasks, add notes, set reminders, generate timesheets, and get detailed stats on your weekly work.

 Available on: Windows | Mac OS | Android | iOS | Chrome

-Another app to help you with focus and possibly relax. myNoise is a white noise web app that offers hundreds of different white noise tracks that help in different ways.
-The website has divided the tracks under categories of what you want to achieve.
+Another app to help you focus and possibly relax. myNoise is a white noise web app that offers hundreds of different white noise tracks that help in different ways.
+The website has divided the tracks into categories of what you want to achieve.
 For example, “I want to sleep”, “Need to focus in a noisy environment”, or “I’m a writer in need of inspiration”, etc.

 Just find the right category, and you’ll find many tracks that help achieve the goal.
 The track’s page consists of multiple sliders that you can use to customize the sounds yourself.
-There are also buttons below the sliders that you can use to adjust volume, animate sliders for constant change, add a bell sound, set timer, and reset.
+There are also buttons below the sliders that you can use to adjust volume, animate sliders for constant change, add a bell sound, set a timer, and reset.

 I have personally tried many white noise apps to calm the baby, and myNoise is definitely the most comprehensive one that is highly customizable.
 Best of all, it is completely free without any ads.